xoticdsign/shortybot/README.md

 # 🔗 shortybot

-**shortybot** is a link shortening service in the format of a Telegram bot.
+**Shortybot** is a link shortening service in the format of a Telegram bot.

 A simple and convenient interface, human-friendly and informative responses, and functionality that allows all necessary actions — **shortybot**!